 3. Clean up the leaves

 Homes with mature and older trees fall victim to an excess of fallen leaves.
 Many property owners often get caught up in the beauty of the fallen leaves.
 Unfortunately, unraked leaves are unhealthy for homeowners, especially those that are allergy sufferers.
 Mould flourishes in piles of unraked leaves.
 An excess of leaves can also considered dangerous because they hide sidewalks and walkways that are cracked and can easily become wet and slippery for pedestrians underfoot.

 4. Properly Store Away The Tools

 Every autumn, your tools get put away in the shed or garage and are forgotten about until spring arrives.
-Before you let them “hibernate” for the cooler months, check to make sure they are working, cleaned off from dirt and debris and are stored properly.
+Before you let them “hibernate” for the cooler months, check to ensure they are working, cleaned off from dirt and debris, and stored properly.
 Don’t let soil, moisture or other debris make your tools unusable next year.

 5. Mow!
 Mow!
 Mow!

 Don’t stop mowing and watering, and your last cut should have the mower’s blade at a low setting so your lawn is shorter.
 Why?
 Shorter grass won’t burn out in the fall, and it will allow more sunlight to reach the crown of the grass.